U.S. pediatrician group lifts decades-old ban on breastfeeding women infected with HIV - ExBulletin

 Ci Ci Cobin, 36, of Philadelphia, said she was diagnosed with HIV at age 20 and is not allowed to breastfeed her first child, Zion, now 13.

-Unable to breastfeed her son, Cobin said she spiraled into postpartum depression.
+Unable to breastfeed her son, Cobbin went into a spiral of postpartum depression, she said.
 When she became pregnant with her now two-year-old daughter Zuri, her medical team helped her be able to breastfeed for her seven months.
 Cobin followed her instructions and took the prescription, giving the baby medication to prevent the infection.

 “Breast milk contains everything a baby needs,” Cobbin said.
 “That's a beautiful thing.”